Comprehensive collection of optimised algorithms

-The CVB Foundation Package builds on the power of CVB Image Manager and provides a powerful entry package for developers that require general machine vision tools.
-The package includes the full functionality of CVB Image Manager complemented by a comprehensive set of general imaging algorithms, optimised to take advantages of modern acceleration techniques.
-In addition direct image access for other 3rd party libraries, such as Intel IPP and Open CV, enable robust acquisition coupled with the widest choice of algorithms.
+The CVB Foundation Package builds on the power of CVB Image Manager and provides a powerful entry package for developers that require generic machine vision tools.
+The package includes the full functionality of CVB Image Manager complemented by a comprehensive set of general imaging algorithms, optimised to take advantage of modern acceleration techniques.
+In addition direct image access for other 3rd party libraries, such as Intel IPP and Open CV enables robust acquisition coupled with the widest choice of algorithms.

 The comprehensive collection of optimised algorithms includes functions for edge detection, blob detection, statistical image analysis, image filtering, plus an extensive range of arithmetical and logical functions.

 Analysing movement is an important but complex task in machine vision.
 It is challenging to calculate optical flow at realtime frame rates, so this is rarely seen in imaging libraries.
 In CVB, optical flow is an efficient algorithm capable of detecting less than 2 degrees of angle and 1/10 pixel movement in determining the distance moved.

 The algorithm uses a blockmatching technique to determine the movement between images.
 By modifying the blocksize, it is possible to optimise an application for speed or resolution.

 Applications for Optical Flow include any type of movement analysis and the display of local motion vectors.
 Examples include the bulk flow of materials in a production environment, robot cell monitoring and particle imaging velocimetry (PIV).